Climate Matters•May 4, 2022

 CO2 is not the only greenhouse gas breaking records.
 Atmospheric methane concentrations had their largest annual increase in 2021 since records started in 1983.
 Methane concentrations reached almost 1900 parts per billion (ppb) in 2021, 17 ppb higher than last year and 162% higher than pre-industrial methane levels.

 In the U.S., methane emissions primarily come from the production of oil, natural gas, and coal, animal agriculture (particularly cow “burps”), and landfills.
 And although it is a short-lived greenhouse gas compared to CO2 (12 years versus centuries for CO2), it is highly effective at trapping heat.
-Over a 20-year period, methane traps heat 81 times more effectively than CO2 per metric ton of emissions—making it one of the key gases to reduce to limit future warming.
+Over a 20-year period, methane traps heat 81 times more effectively than CO2—making it one of the key gases to reduce to limit future warming.
 More than 100 countries have already pledged to significantly reduce methane emissions by 2030.